 You Don’t Want to Miss The Cleveland Clinic

 During the past decade, use of preventive and integrative medicines has greatly expanded along with the types of therapies, patient populations, and conditions treated.
 As these therapies become more integrated into medicine, the sheer volume of different types of therapy and their clinical profiles combine to create gaps among practitioners and patients regarding their clinical efficacy and optimal use in practice.

 This conference will focus on discussing the most recent data, analyzing its impact, and assessing its best use in clinical practice.
 Key topics to be discussed include the role of nutrition in the inflammatory process, gut microbes, plant-based diets, and use of shared medical appointments.

-The format will focus on evidence-based discussions, helping you understand the benefits and risks of these treatments.
-Learn how to integrate them into a patient-specific management plan, which will ultimately translate into improved patient outcomes.
+The format will focus on evidence-based discussions by experts in preventive and integrative medicine.
+The overarching goal is to provide participants with the knowledge to understand the benefits and risks of these treatment options and how to integrate them into patient-specific management plans, which will ultimately translate into improved patient outcomes.

-This conference is designed for medical professionals with an interest in use of preventive and integrative medical approaches.
+This conference is designed for medical professionals with an interest in using preventive and integrative medical approaches.

 - Summarize the risks and benefits of using shared medical appointments to make lifestyle integrative medicine more valuable and affordable.

 - Review evidence on biologic effects of microbiomes on aging and inflammation.

 - Explain the functional medicine model and describe its clinical use in the diagnosis and treatment of gut-related chronic disease.